gelsogrove/shopME/docs/other/prompt_agent.md

 - "Can you show me service prices?"
 - "How much do services cost?"
 - "Services and prices"
+- "What additional services are available?"
+- "Do you offer shipping services?"
 - "¿Qué servicios ofrecen?"
 - "Che servizi offrite?"
 - "Shipping prices"